-Part-Time Registration: These students are registered in the equivalent of less than $\star 9$ for credit per term.
+Part-Time Registration in Winter Session: These students are registered in the equivalent of less than $\star 9$ for credit per term.
 (Auditing courses does not affect the student's status.)
 This generally means that more than 12 hours per week of working time is devoted to matters other than the academic program.
-The period in which a student is registered as part-time cannot be applied toward the residence requirement of a degree program.